hiddenlayerai/hiddenlayer-sdk-python/docs/source/getting-started.md

 The Hiddenlayer SDK uses Pydantic to represent data for APIs making the code more readable and typsafe, while also making it easier to work with the code.

-Specific data models are organized under `hiddenlayer.rest.models`.
+Specific data models are organized under `hiddenlayer.sdk.rest.models`.

-For more information, consult the [Data Models API Reference](api/hiddenlayer.rest.models.rst).
+For more information, consult the [Data Models API Reference](data_models.rst).

 ## Examples